ironsmile/nedomi/README.md

 ## Status Page

 nedomi comes with a HTTP status page.
-It is pretty html which has information for the internals and performance of the running server.
+It is a pretty html which has information about the internals and performance of the running server.

 In order to access it you will have to make sure there is an address on which for the webserver which does not have a configured virtual host.
 This may be tricky because nedomi only listens on one port at the moment.
 See [limitations](#limitations) for more information on this.